quocha16/Garbage_Classifier/README.md

-# Garbage Classifier using Machine Learning method
+# Garbage Classifier using Machine Learning methods

 This project is a Machine Learning implementation designed to explore computer vision techniques and apply them to the real-world problem of waste classification.